TimothyDJones/quotes/README.md

 ## Human Nature
 To know what people really think, pay attention to what they do rather than what they say. ―René Descartes

+One thing a person cannot do, no matter how rigorous his analysis or heroic his imagination, is to draw up a list of things that would never occur to him. ―[Thomas Schelling](https://en.wikipedia.org/wiki/Thomas_Schelling), "The Role of War Games and Exercises" (1987)

 ## Independence
 The third-rate mind is only happy when it is thinking with the majority.
 The second-rate mind is only happy when it is thinking with the minority.
 The first-rate mind is only happy when it is thinking. ―A. A. Milne